Charition mime

 The Charition mime is a Greek theatre play found in Papyrus Oxyrhynchus 413, a possibly incomplete and untitled manuscript discovered at Oxyrhynchus, Egypt and dated approximately to the 2nd century CE.
 The play is named after its protagonist, Charition, and was likely performed in Egypt.
 Scholars have suggested that the Greek comedy can be more accurately described as a farce or burlesque rather than a mime.

 The play alludes to earlier Greek works, such as Euripides' Iphigenia in Tauris — on which it was perhaps based — and Homer's Odyssey.'
-Charition (Χαριτίων), the protagonist, is a Greek women held captive at a temple on the west Coast of southern India — similar to Iphigenia, the daughter of Agamemnon — and her brother comes to rescue her.
+Charition (Χαριτίων), the protagonist, is a Greek woman held captive at a temple on the west Coast of southern India — similar to Iphigenia, the daughter of Agamemnon — and her brother comes to rescue her.
 The Greeks eventually escape by getting the Indian king drunk, an element possibly borrowed from the Odyssey.

-The text employs a combination of prose and verse forms.
+The text employs a combination of prose and verse forms, being mostly in a "vaguely rhythmical prose" composed largely of iambs.
 The introduction of humorous elements suggests that the play may have originally been written as a spoof.
 Its tone and character are almost burlesque, representing a type of drama that, prior to the manuscript’s discovery, was not known to exist in antiquity.
 The manuscript includes notations likely indicating the use of percussion instruments and possibly the aulos, a Greek double-reeded pipe.
 This implies that music played a far more significant role in Greek mime than previously believed.

 Plot

-Chariton, a beautiful Greek women, is captured by (or sold to) the king of a coastal kingdom in India.
+Charition, a beautiful Greek woman, is captured by (or sold to) the king of a coastal kingdom in India.
 The king keeps her at the temple of the moon goddess (either as a temple girl or a priestess).
 A Greek search party —including her brother and a jester — arrives to rescue her after crossing the Indian Ocean.

 As Charition, her brother, and the jester discuss their escape, a group of Indian women returning from a hunt encounters them.
 The jester defends the Greeks with his farts.
 He also asks Charition to steal items from the moon temple, but she refuses, arguing that robbery would anger the gods.

 On the brother's suggestion, the Greeks serve wine to the Indian king and his subjects, intoxicating them.
 The characters, including the king, then perform a dance for the moon goddess.
 Eventually, the Greeks discuss tying up the king, who has stumbled—suggested by the loud drums marking the end of the dance.

 The ending of the play is lost, but it is implied that the Greeks escape to their ship.